 These should not be adhesively bonded to the package and should readily separate from the package when ground.
 They should be made from materials that float in water such as PP or HDPE.
 If adhesives are used to affix attachments, their selection should consider the adhesive criteria within this document.
 Two test protocols are available:

-Metal and metal containing attachments require testing to determine the appropriate APR recyclability category.
+Metal and metal containing attachments are detrimental to recycling.

 Paper attachments are detrimental to recycling